SabNK/kuwaiba-testing2/docs/source/start/contribute/make_lextudio_work.rst

     .. tip::
        :kbd:`\`` - ticks are typically below :kbd:`~` and to left from :kbd:`1` on the keyboard

-    Then to install ``sphinx``,  blue-white_ RTD theme_, sphinx-copybutton_ and other packages, mentioned in ``./docs/requirements.txt`` print the following command:
+    Then to install ``sphinx``,  blue-white_ RTD theme_, sphinx-copybutton_, other packages, mentioned in ``./docs/requirements.txt``, and language server esbonio_ print the following command:

     .. code-block:: console

-        pip install -r ./docs/requirements.txt
+        pip install -r ./docs/requirements.txt esbonio

 .. caution::

-   For correct work RTL requires some additional dependencies -- ``esBonio`` and ``reStructuredText Syntax highlighting``, that will be prompted to you during installation of RTL, so be careful and agree to install them and later install esbonio server.
+   For correct work RTL requires some additional dependencies -- ``esbonio`` and ``reStructuredText Syntax highlighting``, that will be prompted to you during installation of RTL, so be careful and agree to install them and later install esbonio server.

 4. In VS Code extension market find reStructuredText_ and press ``install``.
 Follow prompts to install dependencies and run them.

 Congrat!
 --------